-First, we need to fully investigate the energy consumption associated with NDN protocol operations on RIOT-OS.
-Second, we need to add to NDN-RIOT an interface to interact with forwarding strategies, which can then be used by IoT applications to implement energy-aware packet forwarding strategies and other functions.
-Third, we also plan to carry out multiple improvements to the current implementation that have been identified, including extending the APIs with transportlevel functionalities such as Interest pipelining and automatic retransmission, and performance optimization through microbenchmark.
-Furthermore, we plan to design high-level frameworks, such as auto-configuration and discovery, on top of NDN-RIOT to facilitate the IoT applications.
+In the future, we plan to carry out multiple improvements to the current implementation that have been identified, including extending the APIs with transport-level functionalities such as Interest pipelining and automatic retransmission, adding data encryption support, and tuning the performance through microbenchmark.
+We also plan to design high-level frameworks, such as auto-configuration and discovery, on top of NDN-RIOT to facilitate the IoT applications.
 We invite the broader community to join us in exploring this exciting area of IoT research.